What is fiber?

-Dietary fiber consists mainly of indigestible polysaccharides – these are large molecules that form cell walls and solid structures in plants and fungi.
-They bind water in the digestive tract, thus ensuring a soft stool and promoting regular digestion.
+Fiber consists mainly of polysaccharides that are indigestible to humans - these are large molecules that form cell walls and solid structures in plants and fungi.
+They bind water in the digestive tract, ensuring soft stools and promoting regulated digestion.

-But beyond that, science is discovering more and more secrets today and the term "dietary fiber", which used to have negative connotations, is being given a positive re-evaluation.
+But beyond that, science is now discovering more and more secrets and the term “fiber,” which used to have a negative connotation, is being reevaluated in a positive way.

-If we feed the intestinal bacteria, often referred to today as the microbiome, with enough fiber, they can work optimally and, among other things
+If we feed the intestinal bacteria, now often referred to as the microbiome, enough fiber, they can work optimally and, among other things

 - Produce messenger substances that serve as mood enhancers.

 - Form short-fat fatty acids that protect the heart and blood vessels.

 - Train and strengthen the immune system.